Dani’s Blog

 Mario Forte is now

-We met outside the back door of 59 Rivoli, the artists squat where I had been photographing on and off for years.
-I had just photographed his concert, the closing performance of a 3-day jazz festival, but we wouldn’t have spoken if he hadn’t been standing with pianist Tony Tixier, for two reasons: I’m shy and he resembles Rasputin.
+We met in Paris, outside the back door of 59 Rivoli, the artists squat where I had been photographing on and off for years.
+I had just photographed his concert, the closing performance of a 3-day jazz festival, but we wouldn’t have spoken if he hadn’t been standing with pianist Tony Tixier, for two reasons: I’m shy and I thought Mario resembled Rasputin.

 Earlier that same day, Tony had walked in yelling, “Who is Danielle Voirin?!?!”
 He’d seen my blog.
-I was posting each day, with best photos from the festival, and I think he was surprised to see the emotion in the photos I’d captured.
+I was posting each day, with best photos from the festival, and I think he was surprised to see the emotion in the photos I’d captured of him playing piano.

 When he saw me sneaking out the back door like an introvert who’s ready to go home, he kindly introduced me to Mario as “a really good photographer,” and we became friends, in the way that people who admire each other’s work quickly do.